NativeScript/docs-v7/core-concepts/angular-application-architecture.md

 The template defines the view of the component - what is actually rendered.
 In NativeScript applications the template is defined with XML using [NativeScript UI elements]({% slug components %}).
 It is different from HTML.
 So instead of `<input>`, `<span>`, `<div>` etc. - we have `<text-field>`, `<label>` and layouts.

-The important thing is that although the elements are different - all the of [Angular’s template syntax](https://angular.io/docs/ts/latest/guide/template-syntax.html) works exactly the same.
-So you can still use template expressions, bindings, templates as well as all the build in directives.
+The important thing is that although the elements are different - all of the [Angular’s template syntax](https://angular.io/docs/ts/latest/guide/template-syntax.html) works exactly the same.
+So you can still use template expressions, bindings, templates as well as all the built-in directives.

 >When defining the template you can use both CamelCase and kebab-case.
 So, both `<StackLayout>` and `<stack-layout>` are valid inside a template definition.